Clyde Williams (American football): College career

 In four years as a starting quarterback at Iowa, Williams never lost a game.
 The Hawkeyes' record in games Williams started, from the middle of the 1898 season to the middle of the 1901 season, was 23–0–3.
 He earned 11 letters at Iowa, four in football, four in baseball, and three in track.

 Coaching career

 After serving as an Iowa assistant football coach for two years, Williams went to Ames, Iowa as an assistant football coach for Iowa State University.
 Williams served as the Cyclones' head football coach for six seasons from 1907 to 1912.
 During that time, he had a coaching record of 32–15–2.
-This ranks him fifth at Iowa State in total wins and fourth at Iowa State in winning percentage.
-In addition, he led Iowa State to two Missouri Valley Conference football titles in 1911 and 1912, which are currently the only two conference football championships in school history.
+This ranks him sixth at Iowa State in total wins and fourth at Iowa State in winning percentage.
+In addition, he led Iowa State to two Missouri Valley Intercollegiate Athletic Association football titles in 1911 and 1912, which are currently the only two conference football championships in school history.

 Williams was the school's first men's basketball coach from 1908 to 1911, where he compiled a 20–29 record.
 He also served as Iowa State's baseball coach and was their athletic director from 1914 to 1919.